During Ramadan, how do our Muslim colleagues care for themselves even as they care for patients? Our nurses share their experiences.

-SSN Nazreen: This year is definitely different as the Covid-19 restrictions have lifted and there is no longer any limitations on household visits.
-My family has been looking forward to celebrate Hari Raya with the extended family such as meeting up with the uncles and aunties as well as our cousins whom we have not met for a long while.
+SSN Nazreen: It is definitely different as Covid-19 restrictions have lifted.
+We are looking forward to celebrate Hari Raya with the extended family such as meeting up with the uncles and aunties as well as our cousins.

-(L-R) It was all smiles this Hari Raya for SSN Nazreen (in gold outfit), and SEN Khabibah (middle) and their families.
+(L-R) It was all smiles at Hari Raya for SSN Nazreen (in gold outfit), and SEN Khabibah (middle) and their families.
+(Pictures taken in 2022)

 SEN Khabibah: Last year, we rejoiced as the group size limitation lifted just one week before Hari Raya.
 This year, I expect it to feel extra special as my family will be celebrating in our new home.